cyborgway-org/cyborgway-org/_i18n/en/index.md

 <hr/>
 <h2 id="header-2">Donation</h2>
 <p>
   Your donations support our Organization and our mission.
-You can make a donation through the Stellar blockchain in the form of any tokens available for our <a href="https://stellar.expert/explorer/public/account/GDSUUDRGLKPFMTROF7SPXJHK7SNS4JNAQ6JJ7WMGHNCSCIIKDOY4MWEX" target="_blank">Stellar account</a>.
+Donate using any assets available for our <a href="https://stellar.expert/explorer/public/account/GDSUUDRGLKPFMTROF7SPXJHK7SNS4JNAQ6JJ7WMGHNCSCIIKDOY4MWEX" target="_blank">Stellar account</a>.
 </p>
 <hr/>
 <h2 id="header-2">Investing</h2>